Multiple Myeloma Glossary

 A type of cancer formed by cancerous (also called “malignant”) plasma cells.
 Plasma cells are mainly found in the bone marrow.

 Drugs that slow down cancer cell growth by interfering with processes that play a role in cell function.

-A molecule made up of amino acids and needed for the body to function properly.
+A molecule made up of amino acids that is needed for the body to function properly.
 Proteins are the basis of skin, hair, and other substances in the body.